Portrait: Arash Yaraghi, Safavieh

 As the business grew, Yaraghi completed his college education, followed with law school, and is currently licensed to practice in New York and New Jersey.

 What is your role in the company?

-I'm a principal of the company, as are my brothers.
-We are all involved on a 24/7 basis, each responsible for specific areas of the business.
+I am a principal of the company, as are my four brothers.
+We are all involved on a 24/7 basis, each responsible for specific areas of the business -- rugs, furniture and accessories.
 I focus on wholesale rugs, developing programs tailored to customers in all retail market segments and working with weavers in our manufacturing facilities overseas.
-In our Port Washington headquarters, we supervise a great staff of specialists in product development, design, marketing, operations and customer service.
+In our Port Washington headquarters, my brothers and I supervise a great staff of specialists in product development, design, marketing, operations and customer service.